Steve Gilpin: Biography

 Stephen Ellis Gilpin was born on 28 April 1949 in Wellington, New Zealand.
 He began his music career as a cabaret singer in hotels.
-In 1972 he issued two singles, "Spring" and "Stoned Me", on Strange Records, and another single, "Anna, No Can Do", on HMV Australia.
+In 1972 he issued two singles, "Spring" and "Stoned Me", on Strange Records, and another single, "Anna, No Can Do", on His Master's Voice.
 In November that year he was the winner of New Zealand TV talent show, New Faces, ahead of Shona Laing.
 He followed with a string of singles until his focus shifted from cabaret to rock music.
 In 1976 Gilpin met with progressive rock band Father Thyme and suggested that they work together.

 In 1977 Gilpin formed Fragments of Time with Don Martin on bass guitar and Alan Moon on keyboards (both ex-members of Father Thyme).
 Moon soon left and was replaced on keyboards by Murray Burns (ex-Red Rose), Kevin Stanton joined on guitar; and Phil Start on drums.
 Start was replaced by Steve Osborne on drums.
 Mi-Sex was formed by Gilpin, Burns, Martin and Stanton, after Osborne was replaced by Richard Hodgkinson.
 They started playing new wave and Stanton adapted the band name, Mi-Sex, from a track, "My Sex", by United Kingdom band, Ultravox from their 1977 album, Ultravox!.

 Mi-Sex' debut single, "Straight Laddie" appeared in 1978, which was co-written by Gilpin and Stanton and was produced by the group.
 The band decided they would try the Australian touring circuit and arrived in August that year.
 Within six months they had become the fourth most popular band in Sydney.
 The Canberra Times described their popularity in March 1979 "one of Sydney's major acts ... they played in the [university] Union ... on a very successful night ... [they] will leave to tour New Zealand on March 19".
 Mi-Sex received support from Australian Broadcasting Corporation's Sydney 'youth' radio station Double Jay and its nationally televised pop show, Countdown.
 They issued their debut album, Graffiti Crimes, in July on CBS Records and supported Talking Heads on the Australian leg of their tour.